"There is another world awaiting; and I believe that all wrong - all evil - will be quenched there."

 Linc draws out music from the pain we all experience from life.

-First drawn to music by hearing Creedence Clearwater Revival, he picked up a guitar at the age of 16; an amp/guitar combo from Sears & Roebeck and a CCR songbook.
+First drawn to music by hearing Creedence Clearwater Revival, he picked up a guitar at the age of 16; a used $20 amp/guitar combo and a CCR songbook.
 With tasty guitar licks and vocals that moved a person, Linc spent the next 2 years practicing and emulating their sound for multiple hours a day.

 After learning all he could from Creedence, he moved on to other popular songs of the time like Deep Purple and budding guitarist favorite, Smoke on the Water.
 Though starting ‘later’ then most, knowing there were others who started much earlier didn’t discourage Linc from honing his newly crafted skills and he soon began studying music in college.